peterthomassen/draft-ietf-dnsop-cds-consistency/draft-ietf-dnsop-cds-consistency.md

-To retrieve a Child's CDS/CDNSKEY RRset for DNSSEC delegation trust maintenance, the Parental Agent, knowing both the Child zone name and its NS hostnames, MUST ascertain that queries are made against all (reachable) nameservers listed in the Child's delegation from the Parent, and ensure that each key referenced in any of the received answers is also referenced in all other received responses, or that responses consistently indicate a request for removal of the entire DS RRset ([@!RFC8078], Section 6).
+To retrieve a Child's CDS/CDNSKEY RRset for DNSSEC delegation trust maintenance, the Parental Agent, knowing both the Child zone name and its NS hostnames, MUST ascertain that queries are made against all nameservers listed in the Child's delegation from the Parent, and ensure that each key referenced in any of the received answers is also referenced in all other received responses, or that responses consistently indicate a request for removal of the entire DS RRset ([@!RFC8078], Section 6).

-In other words, CDS/CDNSKEY records at the Child zone apex must be fetched directly from each (reachable) authoritative server as determined by the delegation's NS record set.
+In other words, CDS/CDNSKEY records at the Child zone apex must be fetched directly from each reachable authoritative server as determined by the delegation's NS record set.
 When a key is referenced in a CDS record set but not the CDNSKEY record set (or vice versa), or returned by one nameserver but is missing from